National Gendarmerie: National Gendarmerie Intervention Group

-GIGN (Groupe d'intervention de la Gendarmerie nationale) is one of the two premier Counter-terror formations of France.
+GIGN (Groupe d'intervention de la Gendarmerie nationale) is one of the two premier counter-terror formations in France.
 Its counterpart within the National Police is the RAID.
 Operatives from both formations make up the protective detail of the French President (the GSPR).
 Its missions include counter-terrorism, hostage rescue, surveillance of national threats, protection of government officials and targeting of organized crime.

 GIGN was established in 1974 following the Munich massacre.
 Created initially as a relatively small police tactical unit specialized in sensitive hostage situations, it has since grown into a larger and more diversified force of nearly 400 members.

 Many of its missions are classified, and members are not allowed to be publicly photographed.
 Since its formation, GIGN has been involved in over 1,800 missions and rescued more than 600 hostages, making it one of the most experienced counter-terrorism units in the world.
 The unit came into prominence following its successful assault on a hijacked Air France flight at Marseille Marignane airport in December 1994.